 |Also called||Prevenar 13®|

 |Available as||Intramuscular injection|

-Pneumococcus is a bacterium which can cause pneumonia, meningitis and some other infections.
+Pneumococcus is a germ (bacterium) which can cause pneumonia, meningitis and some other infections.
 Pneumococcal infections can affect anybody, but they are particularly common in young children.
 Some pneumococcal infections are more serious than others.

 Immunisation against pneumococcus is part of the routine childhood immunisation programme in the UK.
 The routine schedule consists of three injections which are normally given at age 2 months, 4 months and between the ages of 12 and 13 months.

-The vaccine stimulates your child to make antibodies against pneumococcal bacteria.
+The vaccine stimulates your child's immune system to make antibodies against pneumococcal infections.
 These antibodies then help to protect your child from illness should they become infected with pneumococcal bacteria.
 The vaccine protects against many (but not all) types of pneumococcal bacteria.

 Before your baby is given pneumococcal vaccine

 Before your child is given PCV, make sure your doctor knows: